harikrishna-goli/Task-Manager-API/README.md

    Start the Docker Desktop app

 4. **Configure environment**
-   Already a default `.env` given in the folder you can skip this step You can make to `.env` file if needed:
+   A default `.env` file is given in the repo you can skip this step:
    ```
    DATABASE_URL=postgresql+psycopg2://app_user:supersecret@localhost:5432/app_db
    JWT_SECRET=change_me